Jemerson

-Jemerson de Jesus Nascimento (born 24 August 1992), known simply as Jemerson, is a Brazilian professional footballer who plays as a centre-back for Grêmio.
+Jemerson de Jesus Nascimento (born 24 August 1992), known simply as Jemerson, is a Brazilian professional footballer who plays as a centre-back.

 Club career

 Born in Jeremoabo, Bahia, Jemerson only played as an amateur until 2009, signing for Confiança.
 He joined Atlético Mineiro's youth setup in the following year, after failed trials at Palmeiras, Santos and Vasco.

 Atlético Mineiro

 Jemerson made his senior debut in 2012, while on loan at Democrata, appearing in 12 matches.
 He subsequently returned to Galo in August and was promoted to the senior squad on a permanent basis in December.

 Jemerson made his first team – and Série A – debut on 7 July 2013, starting and being booked in a 3–2 home win against Criciúma.
 A backup to Leonardo Silva and Réver, he only appeared in five matches during the campaign.

 In 2014, Jemerson profited from Réver's serious ankle injury, and was a starter for the majority of the year.